Sopogy

-Sopogy was a solar thermal technology supplier founded in 2002 at the Honolulu, Hawaii-based clean technology incubator known as Energy Laboratories.
+Sopogy short for Solar Power Technology was a solar thermal technology supplier founded in 2002 at the Honolulu, Hawaii-based clean technology incubator known as Energy Laboratories.
 The company began its research on concentrating solar thermal energy to produce solar steam and thermal heat for absorption chillers or industrial process heat.
 The company has also developed applications that incorporate its solar collectors to generate electricity and desalination.
 Sopogy's name origin comes from industry key words "So" from solar "po" from power and "gy" from energy and technology.
 The company has its OEM and IPP sales teams along with research and development located in Honolulu, and in 2006 expanded its manufacturing, C&I and oil and gas sales teams in its Silicon Valley facility.
 Pacific Business News and Greentech Media reported that the VC-funded micro-concentrator solar power firm was shutting down operations based on statements from its President David Fernandez, however Hitachi Power Systems acquired Sopogy in a private transaction in 2014.